 - a good employer will ensure that there is support to assist staff to apply for roles that may be available (such as CV writing and career counselling); where there are no roles available then support to seek roles outside of your organisation.

-Where there is a small group or team who are in the same jobs and these are removed, then you can follow the same process as for an individual.
+Where there is a small group or team who are in the same jobs and they are made redundant, then you can follow the same process as for an individual.
 If you have a large number of jobs being removed at once, make sure that there is enough support available.

 Things to consider as you implement the change: